Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 application running on the free-threaded-enabled interpreter
 ///

-In the free-threaded build, there is no GIL, so this diagram doesn't have lock icons.
+In the free-threaded build, the GIL is disabled, so this diagram doesn't have lock icons.
 Because there is no GIL, threads do not need to wait to acquire it, and multiple threads can simultaneously call into the CPython C API.